 The Board annually reviews and discusses CCCCO scorecard metrics.
-The Dean of Research, Planning, and Institutional Effectiveness (RPIE) presents the annual scorecard and highlights salient issues (IV.C-104).
+The Dean of Research, Planning, and Institutional Effectiveness (RPIE) presents the annual scorecard and highlights salient issues (IV.C-84).
 The report includes student course success, remediation completion, year-to-year persistence, and overall completion and transfer.
-The report also presents these metrics by subgroup including by gender, age, and transfer ready status.
-(IV.C-105) The college's Institutional Effectiveness Goals are also presented to the board for examination and review.
-(IV.C-106)
+The report also presents these metrics by subgroup including by gender, age, and transfer ready status (IV.C-19).
+The college's Institutional Effectiveness Goals are also presented to the board for examination and review (IV.C-85).

-The RPIE Office has developed a user-friendly tool which provides a series of commonly used dashboards for enrollment, persistence, and milestone completion (IV.C-107).

-Other efforts have been conducted for Board members to better understand factors that contribute to student success.
-RPIE has conducted several studies that have examined key factors, and the College has also administered the Community College Survey of Student Engagement (CCSSE) which were presented to the Board for discussion and review.
-(IV.C-108)
+The RPIE Office has developed a user-friendly tool which provides a series of commonly used dashboards for enrollment, persistence, and milestone completion (IV.C-86).
+Other research presented to the Board includes has conducted several studies that have examined key factors, and the Community College Survey of Student Engagement (CCSSE), which were presented to the Board for discussion and review (IV.C-87).

 The Board receives regular updates and plans from areas of the campus that are focused on improving student achievement and improving academic quality.
-For example, the equity committee reports on what has been accomplished and what plans are set for future academic years.
-(IV.C-109, IV.C-110 and IV.C-111) Recently, the college has updated both its Educational Master and Facilities Master plans and the board has spent time reviewing these comprehensive documents (IV.C-112, IV.C-113 and IV.C-114) The strategic plan, which includes goals to improve academic quality, is also presented to the board annually.
-(IV.C-115)
+For example, the Equity Committee reports on what has been accomplished and what plans are set for future academic years (IV.C-88, IV.C-89).
+Recently, the college has updated both its Educational Master and Facilities Master plans and the board has spent time reviewing these comprehensive documents (IV.C-51, IV.C-90).
+The strategic plan, which includes goals to improve academic quality, is also presented to the board annually (IV.C-91).